milordmariusz/Bezier_curve_generator/README.md

 A simple image generator of Bezier curves.
 The generator accepts 5 colors from the user, which it then uses to create the image.
-In the future, I plan to add a dark theme and other ways to generate curves.

 To download the application to your phone (Android only), you just need to download and install the .apk file.